Wikifab/mediawiki-extension-VEForPageForm/README.md

 See documentation of Page Forms and Visual Editor to install them, with Parsoid.

+For PageForms, it requires an altered version available here : https://github.com/Wikifab/PageForms We plan to integrate all of this in the original PageForms extension, but this is not done yet.

 Extract an put VEForPageForm  in the 'extensions' directory.

 Include it in LocalSettings.php :